The Cure: 2019–present: Songs of a Lost World

 The Cure released a 12-inch single on 1 October 2024 featuring live recordings of two new songs, "And Nothing Is Forever" and "I Can Never Say Goodbye", that were recorded at a concert in France in 2022.

 In September 2024, the band began sending out cryptic postcard messages to fans who signed up for their mailing list along with a poster unveiled in a pub in Robert Smith's hometown where the band played some of their earliest shows.
 On 26 September, the first single from the album, "Alone", was released.
 The album was produced by Smith and Paul Corkett, who Smith previously worked with to produce Bloodflowers.
 Songs of a Lost World, their first studio album in sixteen years, was released on 1 November 2024.
 Songs of a Lost World reached number one on the UK Albums Chart, and was the Cure's first chart-topping album since Wish in 1992.
 In the United States, Songs of a Lost World debuted at number four on the Billboard 200, and was the band's first top ten album there since The Cure in 2004.

-In October 2024, Smith said the Cure would release a follow-up album to Songs of a Lost World and tour in 2025, and would release a documentary in 2028.
-He also suggested that the Cure would retire in 2029, which would be the year he turns 70 and the 50th anniversary of their debut album Three Imaginary Boys.
-A 24-track album Mixes of a Lost World was released in June 2025, featuring remixes of songs from Songs of a Lost World by artists including Chino Moreno, Trentemøller, and Paul Oakenfold.
+In October 2024, Smith suggested that the Cure would retire in 2029, the year he turns 70 and the 50th anniversary of their debut album, Three Imaginary Boys.
+A 24-track album, Mixes of a Lost World, was released in June 2025, featuring remixes of songs from Songs of a Lost World by artists including Chino Moreno, Trentemøller, and Paul Oakenfold.

+Perry Bamonte died on 24 December 2025 at the age of 65 following a short illness.

+At the 68th Annual Grammy Awards in February 2026, the Cure won their first Grammys, for Best Alternative Music Album for Songs of a Lost World and Best Alternative Music Performance for "Alone".

+The Cure performed at the Primavera Sound festival in June 2026.
+During an interview with BBC Radio 6 Music in June 2026, Smith said the Cure were planning to release two new albums, with the first of them already finished.